SPSC and MPMC Queues

 return true;

-}The push flow is: the producer performs local operations with its own write_idx_ (relaxed load), checks if the queue is full (reads read_idx_ with acquire), writes the data, and then publishes the new write_idx_ (release store).
+}The flow of push is: the producer uses its own write_idx_ for local operation (relaxed load), checks if the queue is full (reads read_idx_ with acquire), writes the data, and then publishes the new write_idx_ (release store).

-The choice of memory orders is worth discussing in detail.
-The producer reads write_idx_ with relaxed because this variable is only written by the producer itself; the producer doesn't need to synchronize any information through it—it is simply a local counter.
-The producer reads read_idx_ with acquire, which pairs with the consumer's release store of read_idx_, ensuring the producer can see the data the consumer has already consumed.
-The producer's write to buffer_ is a plain write (not atomic, because the consumer won't be reading this position at this time), followed by a release store of write_idx_, which guarantees the buffer write completes before the write_idx_ update.
+The choice of memory ordering is worth explaining carefully.
+The producer reads write_idx_ using relaxed because this variable is only written by the producer itself; the producer doesn't need to synchronize any information through it—it's just a local counter.
+The producer reads read_idx_ using acquire, which pairs with the consumer's release store of read_idx_, ensuring the producer sees data the consumer has already consumed.
+The producer writes buffer_ is a normal write (doesn't need to be atomic, because the consumer won't read this location at this point in time), then release stores write_idx_, which guarantees the buffer write completes before the write_idx_ update.

 bool pop(T& item)